roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 ![EVERYMASK Harness headstrap attach](../images/everymask-step3.2-attach.jpg "EVERYMASK Harness headstrap attach")

-__3.3__ Tie two regular overhand knots one after the other to connect the other end to the rubber band to complete the Harness.
-Will replace this method with a better knot ASAP!
+__3.3__ Tie two regular overhand knots one after the other to connect the other end to the rubber band to complete the harness.

 ![EVERYMASK Harness headstrap attach](../images/everymask-step3.3-attach2.jpg "EVERYMASK Harness headstrap attach")

-__3.4__ Your Harness is complete!
+__3.4__ Your harness is complete!
 Put the nose piece on, pull the rubber band down under your chin and lift the headstrap over your head to secure on the back.
 With the headstrap running over the top of your ears hold the knot and slide it along the cord that runs through it to tighten.

 If the rubber feels too tight try relaxing the strap or adding an extra band.
 The Harness clamps the filter material to the face so the aim is to get the band and nose piece fitting as closely to your facial contours as you can without being too tight and uncomfortable.